 EPA's response to the petitioners was mixed.
 In a November 2, 2011, letter, EPA denied the petitioners' request for promulgation of a TSCA Section 4 test rule.
-In a short paragraph, the

-Id.
-EPA must consider the benefits of the chemical product or process when considering how, if at all, to regulate it.
-Not all of the chemicals used in hydraulic fracturing are necessarily subject to regulation under TSCA.
-For example, biocides, which are often used in a fracturing fluid to kill bacteria, may be subject to regulation as pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+In a short paragraph, the agency wrote that the petitioners had failed to present sufficient facts for EPA to find that such a rule was necessary.
+However, in a November 23, 2011, letter, EPA partially granted petitioners' Section 8(a) and Section 8(d) requests.
+The agency wrote that it would initiate a rulemaking to gather available data on the chemicals used in hydraulic fracturing.
+However, the agency biocides, which are often used in a fracturing fluid to kill bacteria, may be subject to regulation as pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 See id. §2602.
-See also Gayathri Vaidyanathan, Official Urges EPA Review, Labeling of Fracking Substances, E&E News (Oct.
-24, 2012).
-For more information on FIFRA, see CRS Report RL31921, Pesticide Law: A Summary of the Statutes, by Linda-Jo Schierow and Robert Esworthy.
+See also Gayathri Vaidyanathan, Official Urges EPA Review, Labeling of Fracking Substances, E&E News (October 24, 2012).
+CRS Report RL31921, Pesticide Law: A Summary of the Statutes, by (name redacted) and (name redacted).